The History of Hershey’s Cocoa Bean Football Game

 Since metal was in short supply, the first Cocoa Bean trophy was a cocoa bean pod on a wood base.
 In November of 1954, the original Cocoa Bean trophy was retired and replaced with a more elaborate trophy by the MHS Alumni Association.
 The original trophy was conserved in 2006 and is on exhibit in the Spartan Athletic Center.

 Each year, athletes from both schools are eager to win the coveted Cocoa Bean trophy.
-Because there was no Cocoa Bean game in 2020, this year’s 78th match-up will prove even more special.
+This year’s 79th match-up will prove even more special with MHS hoping to tie the record.